 |Revision Date||January 15, 2019|

-Memorandums of Understanding (MOU) are non-financial agreements DFPS enters into with external parties or stakeholder that do not involve the exchange of money or generate an invoice.
+Memorandums of Understanding (MOU) are non-financial agreements DFPS enters into with external parties or stakeholders that do not involve the exchange of money or generate an invoice.

 Types of MOUs